rocketkeis/scrum/README.md

 # README

 This is a project template for an Agile Scrum project.
+Assuming:

+  * 3-week sprints
+  * Scrum team has an "internal" Product Owner

 ## Getting Started